act-rules/act-rules.github.io/_rules/SC1-3-5-autocomplete-valid.md

 #### Passed example 9

-The `input` element does not participates in sequential focus navigation, but still has a semantic role that is a widget, and has a single autocomplete term.
+The `input` element does not participates in sequential focus navigation, but still has a semantic role that is a widget role, and has a single autocomplete term.

 ```html
 <input tabindex="-1" autocomplete="username" />